thenadz/document-gallery/trunk/readme.txt

 Any function using this filter will receive two parameters, the content to be filtered and the ID number of the file represented by the icon in question.
 If you are implementing something to override the plugin default functionality, it may be useful to be able to query various attributes of the attachment with this value.

-One example use for this filter, which I have personally used in a project I am working on, will add a query parameter to the end of each attachment url.
+One example use for this filter, which I have personally used in a project I am working on, will add a query parameter to the end of each attachment URL.
-This parameter, `rid`, specifies the refering page and allows the page receiving the URL to dynamically detect which page ID the link came from.
+This parameter, `rid`, specifies the referring page and allows the page receiving the URL to dynamically detect which page ID the link came from.

 `function dg_doc_icon( $icon, $id ){